diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

+For this function, I used a hash set to avoid checking every single number.
+Once I had the array of numbers in the hashset, I began by cycling through the array and subtracting from the current value.
+I did this to see whether the value was inside of a sequence or was a unique number / start of a sequence.
+For and while loops ran counters to see the length of sequence which was saved and returned at the end.
+In total, I only inserted the array once (hash set) and the rest was looking up and checking values.

 ```
 #include <vector>
 #include <unordered_set>

-// For this function, I used a hash set to avoid checking every single number.
-// Once I had the array of numbers in the hashset, I began by cycling through the array and subtracting from the current value.
-// This was done to see whether the value was inside of a sequence or was a unique number / start of a sequence.
-// For and while loops ran counters to see the length of sequence which was saved and returned at the end.
-// In total, we only inserted the array once (hash set) and the rest was looking up and checking values.

 int sequenceFinder(std::vector<int>& seqList){